AASHISHAG/asr-german/README.md

 ## Data-Preprocessing for Training

 The [official Kaldi's documentation](https://kaldi-asr.org/doc/data_prep.html) is the basis of a lot of this section.
-The pipeline can easliy be extended for new data.
-The data should be placed at the following path.
+The pipeline can easily be extended for new data.
+The data should be placed in the following path.

 ``` bash
 $KALDI_ROOT/egs/asr-german/recipe_v2/data/wav